10Sirus/qhse/README.md

 ## Database Dev Setup
+To set up a connection with the database, Locate the "API" folder inside the backend directory.
+Open the "database.py" file in this directory.

-In the database.py file set "prod=False" and in the "else" section type in your database Url after "SQLALCHEMY_DATABASE_URL=".
+In the "database.py" code set "prod=False" and in the "else" section type in your database Url after "SQLALCHEMY_DATABASE_URL=".

 Download TablePlus from your browser.
 Choose your required database(MySQL,Postgres).
-Type in the required fields from the KEY.
+Type in the required fields from the Developer KEY.

 ![image](https://github.com/10Sirus/qhse/assets/139644976/7a2a5f8b-e095-4714-a062-3729678fdccc)